mattkward/MATLAB-on-AWS-SageMaker/README.md

    ## Generate your executable using the Compiler Toolbox, and put it in the right folder
   Make sure to include the Runtime in the executable

   Dockerfiles have all the instructions for creating an Image.
-  Big Things:
+The "big" things this Dockerfile needs to do include:
- -Set MATLAB environment variable
+  * Set MATLAB environment variable
- -Make the working directory the same as where you copy your executable
+  * Make the working directory the same as where you copy your executable